BfArM - Federal Institute for Drugs and Medical Devices

 Good Clinical Practice (GCP)

-The term is defined in Regulation (EU) 536/2014 as follows:
+The term ‘good clinical practice’ is defined as follows:

 Areas of responsibility